 A usual SATA cable is about 1 meter long and works well for an internal connection.
 However, upgrading or building a new connection demands more flexibility.
 As a result, stretching or straining as the old cable can cause damage to the system.

 A SATA power and data extension cable can stretch up to 1 foot.
 The cable helps in overcoming the limitations of a typical connection.
 It also reduces the risk of damaging the motherboard or the drive.
 It also helps in extending the backplane adaptor connections and drive dock connections.

-5.4 SATA To USB Cable
+5.4 SATA To USB Cables

 Now, you need a USB cable for pretty much everything.
-Wouldn’t it be great to add in SATA to a USB cable?
+Wouldn’t it be great to add in SATA to a USB cables?
 While USB cables may be long, what do you do if you need a SATA connection?
 It could be for a laptop data transfer or to use with your SSD drive.
 A SATA to USB cable will make things easier for you, working with your laptops and other devices seamlessly.

 Chapter 6: How Important is SATA Today?

-SATA cable was one of the most used cables in the early 2000s in the PC.
+SATA cables was one of the most used cables in the early 2000s in the PC.
 However, the world has moved on to faster standards like PCI-express for its storage connections.
 The laptops, too, come with built-in memory for their devices.

 SATA cables are still important for larger hard drives and multi-terabyte SSDs.
 But options like M.2 and NVMe give better performance for a high price range.
 Plugging into a PCI-express slot also reduces the hassles of a SATA cabling and gives a faster data rate.